Project-Herophilus/DataSynthesis/DataTier/DataTier-DataLoad.md

 ```
 3. As of this document we run the psql statements in the Postgres-DataLoader-DataSynthesis-vX.sql, we will have to
 type in the password with every script that is run.

-## MySQL/MariaDB - Linux (CentOS/RHEL/Mac) and/or Windows

-We have included Linux and Non-Linux scripts for every release to ensure we have better potential data loading experiences.

-### Pre-Requisites
-It should be understood that the needed tools or CLI's and utilities should be installed.

-### Steps to Run The Scripts:
-1. Open Terminal Window or Command Prompt
-2. Make sure all the scripts into a specific defined directory that aligns with what is defined for the
-shell being used, for simplicity everything of substance is in the subdirectory DataSeeding.
-Then make sure the
-directories have correct permissions, I used chmod 777 to ensure correct permissions (it is understood that
-that these are very open permissions and system admins might not allow this level.

-#### Mac - MySQL
-From the command prompt run the specific cli with the complete path to the scripts:
-a. /Applications/MySQLWorkbench.app/Contents/MacOS/mysql -u root -p datasynthesis<br/>
-b.
-Enter your password to the machine and then database server <br/>
-c. source /DataLoaders/MariaDB-DataLoader-DataSynthesis-v16-Linux.sql <br/>

-#### Windows - MariaDB
-a. mariadb -u root -p datasynthesis <br/>
-b.
-Enter your password to the machine and then database server <br/>
-c. source \DataLoaders\MariaDB-DataLoader-DataSynthesis-v16.sql <br/>

 Happy coding!!!